 I never do this, but I couldn’t resist typing on my phone, “Isn’t it strange that the Indian kid keeps yelling, “Burger, burger!”? and handed it to my b/f to read since I couldn’t very well say it in front of the family as they were sitting right next to us.

 Ah, the joys of womanhood, eh?
 Every one of us ladies can remember our first visit from Uncle Payne and Auntie Flo.
 Or that time, you didn’t know you were going to have it and how you decided to wear light pink pants that day.
-Or that time in Bangkok, the city of grit and… Continue reading What they never told you about bra shopping in Thailand
+Or that time in Bangkok, the city of grit and sweat, you saw that tourist wearing shorts soaked in her own blood and you were mortified that no one told her, so you did.
+It’s a really hot city.

 In the US, if you call someone fat, it is considered insulting, even if it is true.
 It’s more polite to say “heavy” or “big”.
 But in Thailand, the word “fat” does not have the same weight because it’s the height that means the most.

 The problem is my mom is an amazing cook so I have fond and savory memories of her cooking.
-I can think of many comforting Thai dishes she made that taste like home: Stuffed Bitter Melon Soup, Pork Knuckles in Sweet Dark Soy Sauce and a very simple Chicken Rice Soup that she made whenever… Continue reading What’s your comfort food?
+I can think of many comforting Thai dishes she made that taste like home: Stuffed Bitter Melon Soup, Pork Knuckles in Sweet Dark Soy Sauce and a very simple Chicken Rice Soup that she made whenever we were sick.